OWASP/OWASP-Learning-Gateway/README.md

-The OWASP Learning Gateway Project.  http://www.owasplearninggateway.org
+The OWASP Learning Gateway Project